zaneris123/CoordinateOffset/docs/Testing.md

   * Throw an XP bottle and ensure that the XP orb shows up and moves towards you.
 * Explosives
   * Blow up TNT and make sure it shows particles, makes sound, and destroys blocks that drop.
+  * Verify that the explosion properly applies knockback on the player.
 * Villager
   * Verify that trading works as expected and Villagers display particles after a successful trade.
   * Verify that villagers appear to enter beds properly at night.